 Series III.
 Aeronautical Research Files is the largest portion of the collection, representing Stine’s personal and professional interest in aeronautical research.
 These files encompass rocket designs and development; space programs within the United States and internationally, predominantly the Soviet Union; aircraft; and aerospace research facilities.
 There is a substantial number of documents related to Stine’s work at White Sands Proving Ground during the 1950s within the Facilities subseries.
-A notable aspect of the material is the thousands of oversized technical illustrations of rockets and examples of model rockets designs inspired and based upon rockets listed in the subseries.
+A notable aspect of the material is the approximately 2,000 oversized technical illustrations of rockets and examples of model rockets designs inspired and based upon rockets listed in the subseries.

-The fourth series is an assortment of files documenting other personal and professional accomplishments of Stine, such as his contribution to research of commercial space travel, a few examples of his work as a science-fiction writer under the penname Lee Correy, his personal inventories of his model rocket collection, and documents related to his work at Huyck Research Center in the 1960s.
+Series IV.
+Personal and Other Professional Work is an assortment of files documenting other personal and professional accomplishments of Stine, such as his contribution to research of commercial space travel and his business Enterprise Institute, Inc., Stine’s correspondence with other authors and individuals within the aeronautics field, his personal inventories of his model rocket collection, and documents related to his work at Huyck Research Center in the 1960s.
 This includes his correspondence with Henri Coanda and William O. Davis, the director of the company, who were both close associates.

 Series V. Visual and Audiovisual Materials consists of various audio-visual formats, negatives, and 35mm slides.
-While the subject matter overlaps much of the rest of the collection and some photographic materials can also be found in other series, the materials here were maintained as a series following Stine’s original organization of the collection.
-There are roughly 3,000 35mm slides and 3,980 negatives are related to model rocketry and the various meets and competitions that Stine attended throughout his lifetime.
-In addition to photo-documentation of model rocketry, there are also slides related to aeronautical research which illustrate individual rockets, manned space flight, and aircraft.
+While the subject matter overlaps much of the rest of the collection and some photographic materials can also be found in other series, the materials here were maintained as a series following Stine’s original organization of the items.
+The roughly 3,000 35mm slides and 3,980 negatives are related to model rocketry and the various meets and competitions that Stine attended throughout his lifetime.
+In addition to photo-documentation of model rocketry, there are also slides and negatives related to aeronautical research that illustrate individual rockets, crewed space flight, and aircraft.
 The negatives also contain a few images of Stine’s personal life.
 Formats in the audio-visual subseries are 8mm and 16mm film, VHS, 45-rpm records, a few instances of DVDs and a large grouping of both audiocassette tapes and open-reel magnetic audio recording tape.